developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutMxPowerManager/index.md

 	> Note: You can provide any Profile Name but make sure to access it with the similar name in the Android code.

 3. Now, you can see all these MX features on the left hand side of the Profile Editor window.
 Select the "Power Manager" feature from the list and click "Right Arrow".
-Using this feature you can perform various Power Management operations through your apps on the Symbol device.
-These operations include setting the device into sleep mode , rebooting the device and updating OS of the Symbol Android devices as explained earlier.
+Using this feature you can perform various Power Management operations through your apps on the Zebra device.
+These operations include setting the device into sleep mode , rebooting the device and updating OS of the Zebra Android devices as explained earlier.

 4. Click on the Power Manager feature.
 The parameter list will be populated.